ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 ### Positive Distance

-As the triangles do not touch at all, the integration becomes a simple quadrature.
+As the triangles do not touch at all, the integration can directly be calculated with Gauss´s quadrature.
 Therefore the order of the arguments within the two `simplexfunction()`'s no longer matter.

 The last argument can be created by

 `pd = PositiveDistance(x)`.

-`pd` is an object of type `PositiveDistance()`, x is the rule of how many quadrature points are created on both triangles.
+`pd` is an object of type `PositiveDistance()`; x is the rule of how many quadrature points are created on both triangles.

 An example of this case can be found at the end of the positive_distance_non_parameterized.jl file in the example folder.